felipebmello/3rd-Person/Readme.md

 - follows mouse position up to a maximum angle determined by the player's field of view component
 - casts sphere on the spotlight to detect enemies within range / hit by the light
 #### Enemy
-- NavMeshAgents and patrolling routes
+- NavMeshAgents
 - FOV that detects the player (visible on the inspector)
 - Enemy follows player to last seen position
 - Added materials to diferentiate when enemy's chasing
-- returns to patrolling set waypoints or stationary position (upgraded to a stack of waypoints)
+- Added Behaviour Trees for Enemies Type #1 and #2
+    - Has FOV, chases players and is afraid of light
+    - Doesn't have FOV, chases light
+- Removed patrolling behaviour due to poor performance and weird movements
 #### UI
 - Added Main Menu screen
 - Added Game Menu screen overlay with Flashlight UI icon